-During the walking tour, the Trek Staff will take the crew to The Summit Health Lodge.
-While there, The Summit's medical staff will take the crew through the medical re-check process.
+Before leaving the Ruby Welcome Center, the group will go through a medical re-check.
+The Summit's medical staff will take the crew through the medical re-check process.
 A medical staff member will meet with each participant and review their health form.